Brian-Pho/Textbook-Notes/content/posts/books/so-you-want-to-be-a-neuroscientist/index.md

 - The type of research that you do will dramatically change the type of questions you can ask.
 - In general, our tools to study the nervous system can be broken up into two categories
-    - Structural: anatomy and connectivity.
+    - *Structural*: anatomy and connectivity.
-    - Functional: activity of the nervous system.
+    - *Functional*: activity of the nervous system.
 - Types of research conditions
-    - In vitro: cells in a laboratory dish.
+    - *In vitro*: cells in a laboratory dish.
-    - In vivo: live animals.
+    - *In vivo*: live animals.
-    - In silico: modelling the brain using a computer.
+    - *In silico*: modelling the brain using a computer.
 - Types of model organisms in neuroscience
     - Humans
         - One major benefit is that work done on humans is the model that we care the most about.